 HOW TO TAKE A SHOWER

-By Dr. Lawrence Wilson
+by Dr. Lawrence Wilson

-© October 2015, L.D.
-Wilson Consultants, Inc.
+© March 2021, LD Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 - SIT DOWN during your entire shower.
 Many people lose their lives due to falls in the shower.
 The shower and tub are the most dangerous places in any home.